Avoiding food poisoning

-Cook any stuffing in a separate roasting dish, rather than inside the bird, as it will cook more easily and the cooking guidelines for the turkey will be more accurate.
+Cook any stuffing in a separate roasting dish, rather than inside the bird - it will cook more easily and the cooking guidelines for the turkey will be more accurate.

-Leftovers should be left to cool, covered and placed in the fridge - ideally within two hours after being cooked.
+Leftovers should be left to cool at room temperature, covered and placed in the fridge or freezer - ideally within one to two hours after being cooked.

 Leftovers can also be frozen and used within one month.
 Frozen leftovers should be defrosted thoroughly in the fridge and then eaten within 24 hours.

 You can also use previously cooked and frozen turkey to make a new meal, such as a turkey curry.
 This new meal can be frozen too, but make sure you only reheat it once.